 Please log in to leave a comment.

 User Comments

-To an extent it could be argued that the "Sonic the Hedgehog Adventure Gamebooks" are among the most woefully inconsistent series of gamebooks ever written.
-Each pair of titles is written by a different team/solo writer, much to its detriment considering how passably the first two titles pull it off while the later ones are anything but readable.
-At its best, the books are able to invoke the basic feel of the earliest Sonic video game titles (a time capsule for sure!), and are cheeky and decently creative despite the oftentimes strange usage of the source material.
-At its worst, the books are lifelessly uninspired in the writing and art, unreasonably difficult, illogically put together in the gameplay, and so unabashedly amateur that it's impossible to follow along let alone play for fun.
-It is unfortunate that even at its high points the series never crosses over into recommendable territory; while the first two titles have definite strengths, for the most part this is a series that hopeful readers should steer clear from.
+To an extent it could be argued that the "Sonic the Hedgehog Adventure Gamebooks" are among the most woefully inconsistent series of pairs of gamebooks ever written.
+Each set of two titles is written by a different team/solo writer, much to its detriment considering how passably the first two titles pull it off while the later ones are anything but readable.
+At its best, the books are able to invoke the basic feel of the earliest Sonic video game titles (a time capsule for sure!), and are cheeky, decently creative immersions despite the oftentimes strange manner of toying with the source material.
+At its worst, the books are cardboard cutouts of lesser contemporaneous gamebooks: from the uninspired in the writing and art, unreasonably difficult, illogically put together in the gameplay, and so unabashedly amateur that it's impossible to follow along let alone play for fun.
+It is unfortunate that even at its high points the series never crosses over into recommendable territory; while the first two titles have definite strengths and are worth a look, for the most part this is a series that hopeful readers should steer clear from.

+Please log in to leave a comment.